PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 ## Motivation

     As a PowerShell user,
-    I can discover how to install missing cmdlets, so that I can be more productive.

-    As a PowerShell user,
     I can easily install modules without specifying lots of switches, so that I can be more productive.